 There are different reasons why Disputes and Claims can be raised, for example:

-- Order not delivered / received
+- Item not received

 - Proof of Dispatch